joshhornby/joshhornby.github.io/_posts/2021-01-10-notes-on-a-managers-path.md

 The conventional wisdom tells managers to shield their teams from organisational chaos.
 There's truth here, constantly dumping stress on your team destroys focus and morale.

-But Fournier offers a more nuanced view:
+But Fournier offers a more balanced view:

 *"Sometimes it's appropriate to let some stress through to the team.
 The goal is not to stress them out but to help them get context into what they're dealing with."*